FIOR DI LEVANTE Back-to-back Trips on 26 July 2016

 We began our trip towards mainland Greece.
 As the time went by, the sun was soon rising.
 Interestingly, Zakynthos was already under the light, whereas the Peloponnese was still found in the dark.

-The sun rising.
+A view of the Ionian Sea while the sun was rising.
 It is the namesake of the ship, as FIOR DI LEVANTE means 'Flower of the East' in Italian, which makes a reference to the unique sunrise of the Ionian Sea.
 The name has since been used as a nickname when referring to the island of Zakynthos.

-A small sailing boat heading towards the Peloponnese.
+A small sailing boat seen heading towards the Peloponnese.

 The calm beautiful Ionian Sea seen during the morning.